 Have you been trying to decide whether or not a solar gate operator is right for you?
 Let us help you decide.
 One of the biggest benefits of a solar gate opener is the money you can save.
 Think about it.
 If you install a solar-powered gate operator, it will hardly run up your electric bill and on top of that owning a solar gate opener will qualify you for a tax credit.
 As of December of 2008, most people qualify for a 30% tax credit the year you buy your solar operator.
-That means if you spend $1,500 on a solar package, you not only save month after month on electric, but you get a $450 tax credit for next year!
+That means if you spend $1,500 on a solar package, you not only save month after month on electricity, but you get a $450 tax credit for next year!
 According to Section 25 D of the Internal Revenue Code:

 "In the case of an individual, there shall be allowed as a credit against the tax imposed by this chapter for the taxable year an amount equal to the sum of—

 (1) 30 percent of the qualified solar electric property expenditures made by the taxpayer during such year,